 Writing my own music, the CD’s I hope to ‘release’ for sale and performing:

-Further to Chalybeate Spring, I have been busy working on another album of self-penned songs.
-The album is entitled Orion’s Belt, and I have recorded the 11 tracks with Danny Chang, the respected music composer, producer and arranger.
-I was thrilled by the musicians who agreed to be involved in the album.
-The musicians include: Pete Hurley (Van Morrison’s bass player); Geoff Downes (keyboard/organ player who co-wrote ‘Video Killed the Radio Star’ when in the Buggles, etc); Aled Richards (drummer with Catatonia); Andrew ‘Wal’ Coughlan (bass player with Alison Moyet, Gary Newman and currently Shakin’ Stevens); Xenia Porteous (a superb violinist) and Jane Williams (the former backing singer with Van Morrison).
-The artwork for the album was designed by photographer and graphic designer, Nigel Voyle – who has captured the ‘feel’ of the music perfectly.
-It is, of course, owing to the pandemic that the project was put on hold.
-Nevertheless, it is hoped that the album, Orion’s Belt, will be released in spring or summer 2022.
+Further to the release in September 2017 of Chalybeate Spring, in August 2022, I released another album of self-penned songs titled, Orion’s Belt.
+I was thrilled by the musicians who agreed to be involved in recording the album.
+They include: Pete Hurley (Van Morrison’s bass player); Geoff Downes (keyboard/organ player who co-wrote ‘Video Killed the Radio Star’ when in the Buggles, etc.); Aled Richards (drummer with Catatonia); Andrew ‘Wal’ Coughlan (bass player with Alison Moyet, Gary Newman and currently Shakin’ Stevens); Xenia Porteous (violinist currently performing with Gypsy Jazz and Swing); Chris Egan (saxophonist with the Kentish Spires); Steve Williams (harmonica player with Loose Joints) and Jane Williams (former backing singer with Van Morrison).
+Orion’s Belt was recorded with music composer, producer and arranger, Danny Chang, and the artwork for the album was designed by photographer and graphic designer, Nigel Voyle.

-As with Chalybeate Spring, the musicians on Orion’s Belt, and all future projects I hope to undertake (I have been busy writing new songs during the lockdowns), will be credited by name and as part of ‘The Barefoot Rascals’.
+As with Chalybeate Spring and Orion’s Belt, the musicians who contribute to all future projects I hope to undertake (I have written new songs in recent months), will be credited by name and as part of ‘The Barefoot Rascals’.
 The name was chosen owing to its Welsh historical reference.
-Although it is some time since I played ‘live’, I am increasingly warming to the idea.
+Although it is some time since I played ‘live’ on a regular basis, I am increasingly warming to the idea.
 The photographs used on this page of the website and the Historian page were taken by professional photographer, Sharon Garrett.